Data Centers in San Diego

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no native public cloud on-ramps within San Diego data centers as of September 2025.
-Businesses access major cloud providers like AWS, Google Cloud, and Microsoft Azure through dedicated, private network connections to facilities in the Los Angeles region, which offers excellent performance and security.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within San Diego's data centers as of September 2025.
+Secure, private connections to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are typically established via dedicated circuits to facilities in the Los Angeles area.

-Internet Exchange Points (IXPs) Public peering is limited within San Diego.
-Most network peering occurs privately between carriers or is routed through the extensive IXP ecosystem in Los Angeles, which is readily accessible via high-capacity fiber links.
+Internet Exchange Points (IXPs): Public peering is limited within San Diego.
+Most network peering is conducted privately between carriers or routed through major internet exchanges in Los Angeles to achieve efficient traffic exchange.

 Power Analysis